Women, Hormones and the Ultra Long Run

 Post run

-Within the first hour, a meal or snack combining carbohydrate and protein.
-Roughly 1 g carbohydrate per kg with 20 to 30 g protein.
+Within the first hour, a meal or snack combining carbohydrate and protein: roughly 1 g carbohydrate per kg with 20 to 30 g protein.
 Keep eating across the rest of the day.
 The long run is not finished when the watch stops.

 Spread intake evenly across each hour rather than taking a large amount at once.
-Most women tolerate small repeated doses far better than larger irregular ones.
+Most women tolerate small, repeated doses far better than larger, irregular ones.

 Working with the cycle, not against it

 A regular cycle is a sign that the body has enough fuel to run its hormonal systems.
 It is also a useful map.
-The two halves of the cycle ask slightly different things on the long run.
+The two halves of the cycle ask slightly different things of the long run.

-Follicular phase · Period to ovulation
+Follicular phase (period to ovulation)

-Luteal phase · Ovulation to period
+Luteal phase (ovulation to period)

 Period week